October 3, 2024 at 10:21 am

 A month prior to my departure, I had taken video and pictures of how bad she had that store running, filthy floors and bathrooms, flies all around the food assembly area, etc.

-I sent them to the regional manager and the district manager was fired for incompetence and he was also under fire initially for sexual assault allegations from other store workers.
+I sent them to the regional manager and the district manager was fired for incompetence and he was also under fire initially for assault allegations from other store workers.

 The results were swift and satisfying.